 You can test your site using the Nitropack test mode setting.
 This feature lets you test the impact of Nitropack on your site in an isolated environment.

-Under the test mode condition, NitroPack is disabled on the production site, so you can test every feature without disrupting user experience.
+In test mode, NitroPack is disabled on the production site, so you can test every feature without disrupting the user experience.

-Check the comprehensive guide for more information on how to use the NitroPack test mode feature.
+Check the comprehensive guide for more information on using the NitroPack test mode feature.

 4. Jetpack Boost

-Jetpack Boost is a free plugin that includes several performance optimization features, including file minification and concatenation.
+Jetpack Boost is a free plugin that offers several performance optimization features, such as file minification and concatenation.

-It also automatically regenerates critical CSS files needed to display above-the-fold content, allowing the browser to render important elements quickly.
-When you make changes that affect your site’s HTML and CSS codes, it regenerates the files, too.
+It also automatically regenerates critical CSS files for above-the-fold content, enabling the browser to render important elements more quickly.
+When you make changes that affect your site’s HTML and CSS, the files are regenerated, too.

 Though these features are not the same as removing WordPress CSS codes that are not needed on a page, the performance benefits are worthwhile.

-Jetpack Boost reduces file size (CSS & JS files) through minification, so they download more quickly during rendering.
+Jetpack Boost reduces file sizes (CSS & JS) through minification, so they download more quickly during rendering.
 The concatenation features combine multiple files to reduce network requests.

 More on minification, the process strips unnecessary whitespace, comments, and semicolons from the CSS files.
-This significantly reduces the file size without affecting code functionality in any way.
-It cleans up the WordPress codes and makes loading more efficient.
+This significantly reduces the file size without affecting code functionality.
+It cleans up WordPress code and improves loading efficiency.

 The file concatenation improves optimization further.
 Let’s say you have 200 CSS & JavaScript files each on your site.

-Concatenation will combine, organize, and optimize several of these files together, group them by original placement, and reduce the number to the barest minimum.
+Concatenation will combine, organize, and optimize several of these files, group them by original placement, and reduce the number to the bare minimum.

 This process can help drastically reduce CSS bloat.
 It also has a significant positive effect on core web vitals metrics, such as First Contentful Paint and Largest Contentful Paint.

-Because by minifying and concatenating JS and CSS files, the first image on the page loads more quickly.
+Minifying and concatenating JS and CSS files makes the first image on the page load more quickly.
 And the biggest element on the page appears more quickly, too.

 If you’re on a tight budget, consider JetPack Boost as one of the best free code optimization plugins for WordPress.
 Using the JetPack Boost plugin, you can

-However, the JetPack Boost Pro plan gives you more functions and features, such as insights into performance history, priority support, auto-resize images, image quality control, and more.
+However, the JetPack Boost Pro plan offers additional features, such as performance history insights, priority support, image auto-resize, image quality control, and more.

 Conclusion